OpenFreeEnergy/alchemiscale.org-site/content/advancements/folding-at-home-2025/index.md

 ## how it works: architecture for massive parallelism

 The integration required designing a specialized compute service that bridges alchemiscale's orchestration capabilities with Folding@Home's distributed execution model.
-We call this the `FAHComputeService`.
+We call this the `FAHComputeService`, implemented in [alchemiscale-fah](https://github.com/OpenFreeEnergy/alchemiscale-fah).

 The key insight is task decomposition.
 When the `FAHComputeService` claims a free energy calculation task from alchemiscale, it breaks down the work into individual steps (called `ProtocolUnit`s):